mongodb/specifications/source/serverless-testing/tests/README.rst

 Introduction
 ============

-This file describes a subset of existing spec tests as well as some new prose tests that drivers MUST use to assert compatibility with Serverless.
+This file describes a subset of existing tests that drivers MUST use to assert compatibility with Serverless.

 Test Configuration
 ==================